Skip to main content

 Common Tempo (Laya)Slow (Vilambit)

-The Theka (foundational phrase) for Bramha Taal is presented below, divided by its vibhags for clarity:
+The Theka (foundational phrase) for Bramha Taal is presented below in seven mobile-friendly rows of four beats each:

 Bramha Taal Theka (28-Beat Cycle)